enjoy-digital/litepcie_ptm_test/README.md

 Enabling PTM adds a PTMRequester module to the design, with its own registers.
 The use is demonstrated in the provided Linux driver ('software/kernel').

-Due to the `PCIePTMSniffer` workaround, some modifications had to be made to the generated PHY verilog files to expose the signals that need to be observed.
-The modified generated files can be found in `gateware/pcie/ip/pcie_s7` folder and have to be used when building the design.

-In the future, it could be interesting to see if these signals could simply be extracted through Vivado's tcl commands to add connections to our design.
-This could simplify the integration and avoid maintaining modified version of these generated files.

 [> Run PHC2SYS / PPS Demo
 -------------------------